-I still remember very clearly, one day over six years ago, when a passionate group of people walked into the boardroom of the Jungle Lodges & Resorts office on Race Course Road, Bengaluru in spite of it being a holiday.
-That day, the very idea of JLR Explore took shape, with some very enthusiastic souls volunteering to be a part of the core team.
+I still remember very clearly, one day over six years ago, when a passionate group of people walked into the boardroom of the Jungle Lodges & Resorts office on Race Course Road, Bengaluru, in spite of it being a holiday.
+That day, the idea of JLR Explore took shape, with some very enthusiastic souls volunteering to be a part of the core team.
 Many from that group continued to be great supporters and are still a part of this journey.
-While the toils of daily life have consumed some of them, most of us have continued to work on the cause of bringing out stories on wildlife and nature from Karnataka.
+While the toils of daily life have consumed some, most of us have continued to work on the cause of bringing out stories on wildlife and nature from Karnataka.

 I am very excited about the seventh year of JLR Explore because we are finally announcing the JLR Explore Grant (JLR-EG).
-We feel that the time is ripe to broaden the story telling format to include a special JLR Explore Grant that provides financial support to ensure that contributors are not only adequately compensated but also enthused to produce long form and intense stories about nature.
+We feel that the time is ripe to broaden the storytelling format to include a special JLR Explore Grant that provides financial support to ensure that contributors are not only adequately compensated but also enthused to produce long-form and intense stories about nature.
 The grant will be a great win-win for everyone.
-JLR Explore Grant will primarily give emphasis on photo stories and short video stories.
+JLR Explore Grant will also emphasise photo-stories and short video stories.
 We will also be taking on interns to manage JLR-EG updates on social media.

-With the recent development that scientific research is eligible under the Corporate Social Responsibility (CSR) funding, we are happy that CSR can finally reach the research community to further their studies and documentation on nature and wildlife in Karnataka.
-The core members and supporters of JLR Explore have the expertise and knowledge to handhold corporates into supporting good research in the field of nature and wildlife in Karnataka, which can be showcased on JLR Explore.
+With the recent development that scientific research is eligible under Corporate Social Responsibility (CSR) funding, we are happy that CSR can finally reach the research community to further their studies and documentation on nature and wildlife in Karnataka.
+The core members and supporters of JLR Explore have the expertise and knowledge to handhold corporates into supporting good research in the field of nature and wildlife, which can be showcased on JLR Explore.

-One of the pleasures of any outing in the forest is the exchange of stories from the wild among group of friends, over a campfire with a drink in hand.
-Such story telling sessions with exaggerated descriptions are a part of great memories of any jungle outing.
-JLR Explore intends to bring this kind storytelling to you with videos of great campfire talk to you on your device.
-This of course, is still in the pipeline and has to pass by our tough editorial ethics team.
+One of the pleasures of any outing in the forest is the exchange of stories from the wild among a group of friends, over a campfire, with a drink in hand.
+Such storytelling sessions with exaggerated descriptions are a part of great memories of any jungle outing.
+JLR Explore intends to bring this kind of storytelling to you, with videos of great campfire talk to you on your device.
+This, of course, is still in the pipeline and has to pass by our tough editorial ethics team.

-Go ahead show some love by writing what you feel about JLR Explore and also unleash you feedback sword and tell us how we can improve.
+Go ahead and show some love, by writing what you feel about JLR Explore.
+Also unleash you feedback sword and tell us how we can improve.